Ada-Developers-Academy/core-unit-3/layout/intro-to-flexbox.md

 ## Reviewing Display

 When rendering, the browser _flows_ from left to right, placing things in a single line.
-The line is as tall as the tallest element, and all the things are lined up with its bottom.
-If an element flows off the edge of the screen, the browser wraps this element around and starts a new line, completely below the current one.
+The line is as tall as the tallest element, and all the elements are lined up with its bottom.
+If an element flows off the edge of the screen, the browser wraps this element around and starts a new line with it, directly below the previous line.

 By default, every HTML tag comes with a `display` property value of `inline` or `block`.
 The `display` property determines how elements flow on the page.
-As a general rule, flow has only be left to right, and top to bottom.
+As a general rule, flow is defined as left to right, and top to bottom.

-Elements that are by `inline` elements align themselves left-to-right as many items that can fit into the container.
+Elements that are beside `inline` elements align themselves left-to-right with as many items that can fit into the container.
 Examples of these elements are `a`, `span`, and `img`.

 Elements that are `block` elements interrupt flow and start and end with a line break.
 Examples of these elements are `div`, `p`, and `h1`.